 I first developed this concept about twenty years ago.
 I thought it was original to me.
 I was surprised years later to see a post on social media – the famous Cherokee Legend about the battle of the two wolves.
-If you travel around the internet, you will find the story popping up all over the place.
+If you travel around the internet, you will find stories popping up all over the place.
 I had obviously tapped into the zeitgeist, or perhaps Jung’s collective unconscious when I searched for a way to overcome a challenging situation.

-One of the unique qualities of discovering something in own mind is that we own it.
+One of the unique qualities of discovering something in our own mind is that we own it.
 It is not someone else’s story that you look to for guidance; it is our own.
 Being our own, we will often spend more time reviewing it and looking for deeper meanings, which I want to explore here, an area, which I have never seen explored anywhere else.